lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
 Let's look at what the transformations do.
 Here is the code that will create the next figure.
+Notice the contains function in select.
+This function finds all variables with this string.
 We'll plot both a histogram and a density curve.
 Since both geoms are used, we need to use the stat function with density as the y argument.
 We convert the data to long form and combine with facet as we've done previously, to plot each transformation.

 ---